 MVR: 'Most Valuable Record'

 How do you obtain driver MVRs?
 In your ads, tell applicants to bring you an up-to-date MVR.
 Drivers can get their own at any local Motor Vehicle Office.
 Consider signing up with an online MVR service to gain the ability to order them yourself - the time and hassle saved will more than offset the fees.
-(Your insurance broker can probably order and review MVRs for you, too.)
+(Your insurance broker can order and review MVRs for you, too.)

 While the ideal candidate has a "clean" driving record (i.e., no moving violations or at-fault accidents), the insurance and delivery industries have developed more realistic but still effective standards.
 Some couriers will not contract drivers with more than two or three accidents.
 Others accept only a certain number of "points" (note however that different states use different point systems).

 In general, make sure all drivers receive a copy of your standards and understand them.
 If you only charge for "at-fault" accidents, remember that drivers are responsible for documenting that accidents were not their fault (for example, by producing a police report).
-Finally, do not let drivers on the road with suspended licenses, even if the cause seems to be unpaid parking tickets.
+Finally, do not let drivers on the road with suspended licenses, even if the cause is unpaid parking tickets.
 Have the driver pay the fines and obtain proof of license reinstatement.

 For Owner-Ops Only

 When contracting drivers who will use their own vehicles - either as independent contractors or employees - two further checks are in order.
 The first involves vehicle inspection.
-Some services have very high standards for appearance as well as maintenance, while others merely desire "working" vehicles.
+Some services have extremely high standards for appearance as well as maintenance, while others merely desire "working" vehicles.

 Regardless, at minimum an experienced manager should examine the vehicle's exterior, interior, and underside for such things as adequate tire tread and shocks, working windshield wipers and dashboard lights, and the absence of fluid leaks or loose exhaust pipes.
 It is useful to have a Vehicle Inspection Checklist to guide the manager and facilitate documentation.
 While many commercial checklists focus on trucks, more appropriate forms can be found.

 Also, a driver's insurance is an indicator of his/her attitude toward risk and responsibility, plus respect for the law.
 It also is a critical line of defense against corporate liability in the event of an accident.
-The more insurance carried by a driver, the less likely it is that your company will get drawn into a lawsuit and have to make a large insurance claim.
+The more insurance carried by a driver, the less likely it is that your company will get drawn into a lawsuit and must make a large insurance claim.
 Many delivery companies simply ask for proof of insurance - often an insurance ID card.
-ID cards show the name of the insurance company and the expiration date of the policy, but they don't normally show the limits of insurance carried by the driver.
+ID cards show the name of the insurance company and the expiration date of the policy, but they do not normally show the limits of insurance carried by the driver.

 Liability limits are clearly important - choose drivers with higher limits whenever possible - and should be documented on your driver spreadsheet.
 I recommend setting the minimum standard for liability limits at 100/300/50.
 These "split limits" mean that in the event of an accident the policy will pay $100,000 per person injured, $300,000 for all injuries, and $50,000 for property damage.
 Statistics show that such limits are usually sufficient for all but major crashes.
 Also, the additional premiums are reasonable - often about $200 per year.

-Many drivers carry insurance limits of 100/300/50 or higher on their own, but sometimes it can seem difficult to find qualified drivers willing to pay for anything above your state's mandatory 28 minimum insurance limits.
+Many delivery drivers and courier drivers carry insurance limits of 100/300/50 or higher on their own, but sometimes it can seem difficult to find qualified drivers willing to pay for anything above your state's mandatory 28 minimum insurance limits.
 In the past, several of the most attractive insurance programs insisted on standards of 100/300/50, but this is no longer the case.
 Still, companies with higher standards typically pay lower rates.